Drugs You Should Try It

 "Drugs You Should Try It" is a song by American rapper and singer Travis Scott.
-It was released independently as the fourth song from his second commercial mixtape, Days Before Rodeo on August 18, 2014.
-It was released as part of the mixtape to streaming media through Cactus Jack and Epic Records for its tenth anniversary on August 23, 2024.
+It was released independently as the fourth track from his second commercial mixtape, Days Before Rodeo, on August 18, 2014, and was sent to streaming services alongside the mixtape through Cactus Jack and Epic Records for its tenth anniversary on August 23, 2024.
 The song was written and produced by Scott himself, alongside Mike Dean, FKi 1st, and Charlie Handsome, and recorded in 2014.

 The song became the third and final single from the mixtape four days later when the official music video was released, which included a tribute to the late fashion designer Virgil Abloh.
-Described as a moody and psychedelic hip hop song, "Drugs You Should Try It" received positive reviews from music critics and was considered a standout track from Days Before Rodeo as well as one of Scott's best songs.
+Described as a moody and psychedelic hip-hop song, "Drugs You Should Try It" received positive reviews from music critics and was considered a standout track from Days Before Rodeo as well as one of Scott's best songs.
 Commercially, the single charted at number 66 on the Billboard Hot 100 and peaked at number 6 on the New Zealand Hot Singles.